khowling/kh-blog/blog/2023-12-16-everything-changed/index.md

 Anyway, let's get stuck in!
 2 days later, I realise this is no longer a great choice for my app.
 I thought I could append server components into the feed,   allowing me to use await on the server to query mongo or chatGPT and returning html to append into the feed, but, I hit 2 big issues:

 	* "You cannot import a Server Component into a Client Component" &  "Server Components don’t have lifecycle events (hooks / effects / refs etc)"  This is massive!
 No matter how I tried to architect my app, I hit a brick wall.
-I couldn’t addend server components to by feed UI  that was a client component.
-I couldn’t turn the feed into a server component because it needed state.
-So I made everything a client component, and using the api folder.
-It worked, but what was the point of Next Server Components now.
+I couldn’t append Server Components to by feed UI  that was a Client Component.
+I couldn’t turn the feed into a Server Component because it needed state.
 	* I didn’t really want or need a filesystem based router

-Everything as a client component, and api routes worked, so I proceeded.
-But I wasn’t happy!
+So I made everything a Client component, and using the api folder for server data.
+It worked, but what value was NextJs now.
+I wasn’t happy, this was shambles!

 ### <span className="logo small">&lt;<b>/</b>&gt; htm<b>x</b></span>